-- [30] The Board also notes that in Lochhead v Ministry of Business Innovation and Employment18 the court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Building Act they have the advantage of simplicity and transparency.
-The court recommended adopting a starting point for penalty based on the seriousness of the disciplinary offending prior to considering any aggravating and/or mitigating factors. - [31] The offending was at the lower end of the disciplinary scale.
-As such and based on the above the Board's penalty decision is to censure the Respondent.
-A censure is a formal expression of disapproval.
+- The Board also notes that in Lochhead v Ministry of Business Innovation and [27] Employment17 the court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Building Act they have the advantage of simplicity and transparency.
+The court recommended adopting a starting point for penalty based on the seriousness of the disciplinary offending prior to considering any aggravating and/or mitigating factors. - [28] The Respondent has not engaged in the complaints process.
+The manner in which a licensed person responds to a disciplinary complaint can be taken into consideration by the Board.
+In Daniels v Complaints Committee 18 the High Court held that it was permissible to take into account as an adverse factor when determining penalty that the practitioner had responded to the complaints and discipline process in a belligerent way.
+Whilst the Respondent was not belligerent, the Board does consider that licensed building practitioners have an obligation, as members of the licensing regime, to engage in the complaints process and to assist the Board with its inquiries.
+The failure by the Respondent to do so is an aggravating factor. - [29] Based on the above the Board's penalty decision is a fine of \$2,500.